-I sit down in one of the ancient leather club chairs in front of his substantial, mahogany desk, also left over from when the Boy Scouts owned the place.
+I take off my wide-brimmed hat and place it on the other ancient leather club chair before siting down in front of his substantial, mahogany desk, also left over from when the Boy Scouts owned the place.

 “What’s with the antique pencil and paper?”
 I ask him.
-“Don’t you just have to dictate into your compad anyway?”
+“Won’t you just dictate into your compad anyway?”

 “Yep,” he replies.
 “But, I like the way it feels in my hand.
 And the sound of graphite scraping against the wood fibers.
 Want to try?”

 “No thanks.
 I believe I have a statement to take and a resident to find?”
 I ask.

 “No excuses, but I can’t say I blame her.
 That man should get an honorary degree in provocation.
 Afterwards, Riley took off into the woods?
 Any idea what precipitated the incident?”